IMPORTANT UPDATE: Landlords and tenants with protected commercial leases during COVID-19 (coronavirus) emergency period

 On 4 September 2020, the Tasmanian Government announced that the financial hardship period will continue until 1 December 2020.

 What are my obligations?

-If you are unable to pay your rent, due to COVID-19 related financial hardship, you should first contact your landlord and begin negotiating a rent reduction.
+If you are unable to pay your rent, due to COVID-19 related financial hardship, you may be eligible for rent relief under the COVID-19 Disease Emergency (Commercial Leases) Act 2020.
+You should first contact your landlord and begin negotiating a rent reduction.
 Your landlord has an obligation to negotiate with you.